Trust capital

 Trust capital refers to the established trustworthiness of an entity, considered as a resource (or capital) which is gained or spent through various activities.
-It is also helpful for more info and ideas.

 Definitions of trust capital

-Level of trust within companies determines how much trust capital they have.
+The level of trust within companies determines how much trust capital they have.
 Unlike financial capital, trust capital is not subject to buy/sell transactions.
 It is related to Putnam's theory of social capital that is built up of trust, networks, and mutuality norms.
 Trust also “empowers and enables cooperation and decision-making, engenders the atmosphere of openness and transparency, enhances communication, and motivates and joins people together”.
 This is why trust capital is considered as a strategic resource of companies, especially for those which are based on knowledge, since trust facilitates knowledge sharing.
 Trust capital is a compound of: